-Careers education will also be addressed through the tutorial period, DBT and through the work of subject areas so that students can relate their curriculum experiences to the world of work.
+Careers Education will also be addressed through the tutorial period, Personal Development lessons and through work of subject areas so that students can relate their curriculum experiences to the world of work.
 This will be especially highlighted through our careers week.